Coko-Foundation/cokoserver/docs/docs/Upgrading/upgrading-from-v3-to-v4.md

 :::tip[what you need to do]
-Move all keys that exist inside `pubsweet` or `pubsweet-server` to the top level of your conifg.
+Move all keys that exist inside `pubsweet` or `pubsweet-server` to the top level of your config.
 Delete the now emtpy `pubsweet` and `pubsweet-server` keys.
 Make `password-reset` key camel case.
 :::